vvkisil/MoebInv-notebooks/README.md

 ## Running MoebInv notebooks
 The code from these notebooks can be executed at Google CoLab after the installation of MoebInv library by a couple of mouse clicks.

-Specifically, open the notebook with [library installation instructions](https://colab.research.google.com/github/vvkisil/MoebInv-notebooks/blob/master/Introduction/Euclidean_and_Lobachevsky_lines.ipynb#Installing-required-software) and execute a couple of cells in this section.
+Specifically, open the notebook with [library installation instructions](https://colab.research.google.com/github/vvkisil/MoebInv-notebooks/blob/master/Introduction/Software_installation_GUI_integration.ipynb) and execute one cells with scripts.
 Then you can run all other notebooks until your CoLab session will expire.

 Alternatively these notebooks can be executed from  a [CodeOcean capsule](https://codeocean.com/capsule/7952650/tree).